-Through the What Will the Kids Say? initiative, the Neighbors have provided free arts education for young people aged 5-17 via their flagship theatre-for-young-audiences musical, the “Untitled Shape Show,” in Providence, New York and Toronto.
+Through the What Will the Kids Say? initiative, the Neighbors have provided free arts education for young people aged 5-17 via their flagship theatre-for-young-audiences musical, the "Untitled Shape Show," in Providence, New York and Toronto.
 The Neighbors have also provided free arts education to young people at Central Falls Summer Camp in Rhode Island and at El Puente Presente Youth Leadership Center in Brooklyn, amongst others.
+They are currently educators in the Barrington Stage Company’s PMP program, an intensive, six-month theatre program that offers at-risk youth in Berkshire County a safe place to tell their stories, learn theatre and improvisation techniques, and develop conflict resolution skills.
 The Neighbors both have NYC DOE clearance.

-The Neighbors have taught their primary source devising methodology at CUNY Queens College (where they were Adjunct Faculty and Artists-in-Residence for three years), the Wuhan Institute of Design and Science, Ohio State University and the National Alliance of Acting Teachers.
-They will be joining the Adjunct Faculty at Marymount Manhattan College in this academic year.
-Other higher education experience includes curating and hosting the 2022 Applied Theatre Convergence at NYU Tisch School of the Arts, “A New Intimacy.”
+The Neighbors have taught their primary source devising methodology at Marymount Manhattan College, CUNY Queens College (where they were Adjunct Faculty and Artists-in-Residence for three years), the Wuhan Institute of Design and Science, Ohio State University and the National Alliance of Acting Teachers.
+They are also Artists-in-Residence at the Espacio de Culturas at KJCC at NYU for the 2024/2025 academic year.
+Other higher education experience includes curating and hosting the 2022 Applied Theatre Convergence at NYU Tisch School of the Arts, "A New Intimacy."
 The Neighbors have also worked with interns from CUNY and NYU, providing course credit.

 Over the past seven years, the Neighbors have curated and led a number of free Public Arts Education Projects for a range of communities.
-This work has included free public writing workshops with partners such as the Brooklyn Public Library, the Queens Public Library, the Queens Memory Project and the Queens College Gender, Love and Sexuality Alliance (GLASA), as well as creative writing initiatives with organizations including THE CITY newspaper, the Interfaith Centre of New York and Let's Re-imagine.
+This work has included free public writing workshops with partners such as the Brooklyn Public Library, the Queens Public Library, the Brooklyn Arts Council, the Dumbo Improvement Disctrict’s "Six Foot Platform" program, the Queens Memory Project and the Queens College Gender, Love and Sexuality Alliance (GLASA), as well as creative writing initiatives with organizations including THE CITY newspaper, the Interfaith Centre of New York and Let's Re-imagine.

 The Neighbors are always thrilled to engage with new communities in meaningful ways, whether through arts workshops, youth programming or higher education partnerships.
 If you are interested in bringing the company to your Neighborhood, please email outreach@wwtns.org.